babons/aws-terraform-demo/README.md

-# azure-terraform-demo
+# aws-terraform-demo
-demo azure terraform repository; we'll see what happens
+demo  terraform repository; we'll see what happens